iescandon/iescandon/README.md

-# Hola 👋 My name is Inez
+# Hola! 👋 My name is Inez.
 I'm a full-stack web developer from Houston, TX.